Castle Air Force Base: Closure

 The end of the Cold War brought many changes to the Air Force, and Castle AFB was selected for closure under the Defense Base Closure and Realignment Act of 1991 during Round II Base Closure Commission deliberations (BRAC 91).
-Part of the decision criteria on which bases to close at that time included how well the local community supported its airmen.
-Unfortunately, a local Home Owner's Association had just defeated a proposed new base housing project for Castle AFB.
-This news made it to the BRAC and was a decision point to close the base.

 On 1 June 1992 the 93d was relieved from assignment to SAC and was reassigned to the newly formed Air Combat Command (ACC).
 It was then redesignated as the 93d Bomb Wing, its B-52G aircraft given the ACC tail code of "CA" and the marking of blue tail stripes.
 The 322d Bomb Squadron was inactivated 3 May 1994 and the wing was placed on non-operational status.

 However, the 93d continued to supervise the closure of Castle AFB.
 The 93d Bomb Wing was inactivated on 30 September 1995 with the closure of Castle AFB.
 The Castle Air Museum remains at the site.